Localization and advectional spreading of convective currents under parametric disorder: Introduction

 The paper is organized as follows.
-In Sec.\,\ref{sec2}, we introduce the specific physical system we deal with and its mathematical description, and discuss some general aspects of the problem.
-Sec.\,\ref{sec3} presents the study of properties of the formal localized solutions to the linearized equations, discussion of the effect of an imposed longitudinal advection (pumping) on these properties, and analytical estimations for localization exponents calculated numerically.
-Then, in Sec.\,\ref{sec4}, we underpin our results obtained for formal solutions to the linearized problem with numerical simulation of the non-linearized equations.
-In Sec.\,\ref{sec5}, results on scenarios of the advectional washing-out of localized convective flows complete our discussion of the role of the advection.
-Sec.\,\ref{concl} finishes the paper with conclusions and argumentation in support of general applicability of our results.
+In \sref{sec2}, we introduce the specific physical system we deal with and corresponding mathematical model, illustrate the appearance of localized patterns, and introduce quantifiers of localization.
+In \sref{sec3}, the spatial density of the excitation centers of localized patterns is calculated.
+In \sref{sec4}, we present the derivation of localization properties from the linear theory and discus the effect of an imposed longitudinal advection on these properties.
+In \sref{sec5}, we underpin the results of the linear theory with numerical simulation of the non-linearized equations.
+In \sref{sec6}, the localization phenomenon in dissipative systems is compared to the Anderson localization in conservative systems. \Sref{concl} concludes the paper with summary of results and argumentation in support of generality of our findings.